DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

 ## Docking User Systems

-Integrate the customer platform with the DCE 5.0 platform using protocols such as OIDC/OAUTH, allowing users to access the customer platform without having to log in again after logging into the DCE 5.0 platform.
+Integrate the customer system with the DCE 5.0 platform using protocols such as OIDC/OAUTH, allowing users to access the customer system without having to log in again after logging into the DCE 5.0 platform.

 1. In the scenario of two instances of DCE 5.0, you can create an SSO integration under DCE 5.0 `Global Management` -> `Users and Access Control` -> `Access Management`.